adlnet/xAPI-Spec/xAPI.md

 </table>

 * A system consuming Statements MUST consider each anonymous Group distinct even if it has an identical set of members.
-* A system consuming Statements MUST NOT assume that Agents in the 'member' property comprise an exact list of agents in a given anonymous or identified Group.
+* A system consuming Statements MUST NOT assume that Agents in the 'member' property comprise an exact list of Agents in a given anonymous or identified Group.